Traditional Handicrafts in Chinese Art

 Potted Landscape that mainly uses plant and stone is stereoscopic, exquisite natural scenery inside pots.

-It appeared and popularized in the Tang Dynasty (618 — 907), after when the Potted Landscape became an important decoration in houses and gardens.
+It appeared and popularized in the Tang Dynasty (618 — 907) when the Potted Landscape became an important decoration in houses and gardens.

 Besides plant and stone, designing of the pot, stand and the inscription are all of great significance.